Chinese Cambodians

 Chinese Cambodians (or Sino-Khmers) are Cambodian citizens of Chinese ancestry or Chinese of full or partial Khmer ancestry.
 The Khmer term Khmer Kat Chen (ខ្មែរកាត់ចិន) is used for people of mixed Chinese and Khmer descent; Chen Khmer (ចិនខ្មែរ) means Cambodian-born citizen with ancestry from China.
 The Khmer constitute the largest ethnic group in Cambodia among whom Chen means "Chinese".
 Contact with the Chinese people such as envoys, merchants, travelers and diplomats who regularly visited Indochina verifiably existed since the beginning of the common era.
-However the earliest record of a Chinese community in Cambodia dates to the 13th century.
+However, the earliest record of a Chinese community in Cambodia dates to the 13th century.

 Chinese Cambodians also play a leading role in Cambodia's business sector and dominate the Cambodian economy today.
-In addition, Chinese Cambodians have a strong presence in Cambodia's political scene with many high ranking government officials and much of the political elite being of Chinese descent.
+In addition, Chinese Cambodians have a strong presence in Cambodia's political scene with many high ranking government officials and much of the country's political elite being of Chinese ancestry.

 History

 Early records

 The earliest records of Chinese settlement dates back to the late 13th century, where a detailed and comprehensive Record of Cambodia mentions the presence of Chinese businessmen trading at Angkor.
 Portuguese seafarers noted the presence of a small Chinese settlement in Phnom Penh in the early 17th century.
 Around the same time Lim To Khieng, a Chinese privateer, stayed in Cambodia while trading and conducting raids in the South China Sea.
 Shortly after the fall of the Ming dynasty in 1644, Chinese troops under the command of Mac Cuu and Duong Ngan Dich encouraged large numbers of refugees from Fujian and Guangdong provinces to settle in Indochina.
-The majority of the immigrants were boys and men and boys who eventually married local Khmer women.
+The majority of the immigrants were men and boys who eventually married local Khmer women.
 Their descendants usually assimilated smoothly into the local communities, the economic and social process and personally identified as Cambodians.
 However, customs were also imported, such as the practice of the Chinese topknot that was practiced until the 18th century.